 Before we move on we should of course also look at opportunities and risks – it actually turns out that what is an opportunity also carries some risk.

-But look at what happens in the short run – we end up with a cash shortfall of around €24.5 Mio. after two years.
+But look at what happens in the short run – we end up with a cash shortfall of around €24.5 Million after two years.
 That could be very difficult to finance.

-Now that we have analyzed new marketing strategies, we are ready to make a recommendation to the CEO – adopt a referral program, because unless the service flops completely, you can’t really lose.
+Now that we have analyzed new marketing strategies, we are ready to make a recommendation to the CEO – adopt a referral program, because unless the service flops completely, you cannot really lose.

 If the service does flop, we need to pull the plug very quickly.

 If the referral program takes off, our customer service base could expand very quickly.
-We ought to prepare for that to ensure our service and organization scales appropriately.
+We ought to prepare for that to ensure our service and organization scale appropriately.

 So, this concludes our tour of a small example of how to apply the business prototyping methodology.
 I think it shows nicely how we use informal sketches and diagrams and more formal models and simulations to explore business challenges, prototype new ideas and strategies, and – ultimately – make decisions on how to move forward.